neurobin/rnm/README.md

 file3.mp4 | file3.mp4.dummy

 > If you have lots of search strings, you can put them into files and add those files with `-ss/f` option.
 This option can be given multiple time to add multiple files. `-ss` option can also be given multiple times to add multiple search string.
-See the docs (rnm.md or rnm.html) or man page for more ways and details.
+See the docs (rnm.md or [rnm.html](https://docs.neurobin.org/man/man1/rnm.html)) or man page for more ways and details.

 ## Sort and rename:

-Two sorting mechanisms are available:
+There are several sorting mechanisms available:

-1. General sort: Alphabetic sort
+1. `-s`    : default sort (natural sort)
-2. Natural sort: Human perceivable sort.
+2. `-s/g`  : general sort
+3. `-s/n`  : natural sort
+4. `-s/mt` : sort according to file modification time (recent first)
+5. `-s/at` : sort according to file access time (recent first)
+6. `-s/ct` : sort according to file status change time (recent first)
+7. `-s/sz` : sort according to file size (larger first)
+8. `-s/d`  : prioritize directory when sorting
+9. `-s/f`  : prioritize file when sorting
+10. `-s/l` : prioritize link when sorting
+11. `-s/r` : reverse the order sorted by above methods.

-The default sort which comes with the option `-s` is natural sort (`-s/n`), other options are `-s/g` and `-s/none`
+The default sort which comes with the option `-s` is natural sort (`-s/n`).

 ```bash
 rnm -ns '/fn/ /id/' -s ./*